 - Future pace.
-Imagine that some time in the future when we see a trifle, we hesitate, smile and then drink a glass of water.
+Imagine that sometime in the future, when we see a trifle, we hesitate, smile and then drink a glass of water.

-3. Pure NLP Modeling
+3. Pure NLP Modelling

-This is a form of ‘deep trance identification’, and has a similar structure to the ‘perceptual positions’ exercise.
+This is a form of ‘deep trance identification and has a similar structure to the ‘perceptual positions exercise.

 - Imagine them performing.
 Sit comfortably, and imagine watching and listening to this person perform.
-Play a movie in your mind of their performance.
+Play a movie in your mind about their performance.
 Imagine yourself getting into rapport with them as they perform.

 - Imagine (in any way that makes sense to you) floating into their body.
 Replay the movie as them, let them do the work, but see, hear, and feel what they see, hear, and feel as you replay the movie.

-- Repeat once or twice.
-So that you feel comfortable with your performance.
+- Repeat once or twice so that you feel comfortable with your performance.